COVID-19 and HypnoBirthing classes Update (July 2021):

 3) How much do the classes cost?

 Private classes are also available.
 Please inquire about pricing if interested.

 4) When should I start the classes?

 Because you baby could arrive anytime after 37 weeks (full term), it is recommended that you start the classes when you are 32 weeks pregnant or earlier or at least 8 weeks before your due date so that you will finish the classes in time.

 Some parents like to start the classes much earlier so that they have a lot of time to practice and benefit from the relaxation exercises.
-Some mothers prefer to start the classes later so that the information is fresh in their minds.
+Some parents prefer to start the classes later so that the information is fresh in their minds.

 5) Can my husband/spouse/partner/ friend attend the classes?

 Your chosen birthing companion is welcomed and encouraged to join you during each class.
 The program includes exercises for the birth companions to help relax the mother as well as guidelines on how to best support the mother during labour and birth.
-Alternatively, some mothers may not have a partner, and that is perfectly fine too!
+Alternatively, some pregnant people may not have a partner, and that is perfectly fine too!